FREE Shipping on orders over $899

 Digestive enzymes are proteins that help break down food into nutrients the body can absorb.

-Benefits: They can help improve digestion and reduce symptoms such as bloating, gas and indigestion.
-They may also be helpful for people with conditions such as lactose intolerance.
+Benefits: They can help improve digestion and reduce symptoms like bloating, gas, and indigestion.
+They can also be helpful for people with conditions like lactose intolerance.

-How to Use: Digestive enzymes are available in supplement form and should be taken with meals to aid in the digestion of food.
+How to Use Them: Digestive enzymes are available in supplement form and should be taken with meals to aid in food digestion.
 Some examples include amylase, lipase, and protease.

 5. Magnesium

-Magnesium is a mineral that plays an important role in many bodily functions, including intestinal health.
+Magnesium is a mineral that plays an important role in many bodily functions, including gut health.

-Benefits: Magnesium may help relieve constipation by drawing water into the intestine, which softens stool and makes it easier to pass.
-It may also help relax the muscles in the digestive tract.
+Benefits: Magnesium can help relieve constipation by attracting water to the intestine, which softens stool and makes it easier to pass.
+It can also help relax the muscles of the digestive tract.

 How to Use: Magnesium can be taken in supplement form, such as magnesium citrate or magnesium oxide.